learn-co-curriculum/phase-0-pac-2-selection-with-conditionals/README.md

 statements_, _switch statements_, and _ternary expressions_.
 In this lesson, we
 will learn how to construct `if` statements.

+### Note about the Embedded REPL's in this Lesson

+You'll notice that the embedded REPL's in this lesson look a little different from the ones you've seen in previous lessons.
+They include both a code window on the top, and the console window on the bottom.
+Code is pre-written in the code window so you just need to click the "Run" button to see what it does.

+Note, however, that if you want to experiment with any of the code (which we strongly recommend), you'll need to open [replit][] in the browser and copy/paste the code there.

 ## Learn to Use the `if` Statement

 To write a basic `if` statement, we use the following structure: